vuejs/eslint-plugin-vue/docs/rules/require-valid-default-prop.md

-# Enforces prop default values to be valid (require-valid-default-prop)
+# Enforces props default values to be valid (require-valid-default-prop)

-This rule is doing basic type checking between type and default value and inform about missuesed or invalid default values.
-Type checking is working for all `Native types`, with requirement that `Array` and `Object` has to be a function.
+This rule checks whether the default value of each prop is valid for the given type.
+It should report an error when default value for type `Array` or `Object` is not returned using function.

 ## :book: Rule Details